Songket: Tradition

 Songket is traditionally considered an exquisite, luxurious and prestigious traditional fabric, only worn for special occasions, religious festivals, and traditional social functions.
 It has become a required garment for brides and grooms for their weddings, as in the traditional wedding costumes of Palembangese, Minangkabau and Balinese people.

 In Indonesian tradition, songket has become a marker of social status.
 Traditionally a certain songket motif is reserved for particular social status.
 For example in Palembang songket tradition, the lepus motifs were originally reserved only for bangsawan (royalty, nobles or aristocrats).
-Indeed songket is employed as the social marker of the wearer, even as far as to inform the marital status of the wearer.
+Songket is indeed employed as a social marker of the wearer, even as far as to inform the marital status of the wearer.
 In old Palembang, widows wore outstanding selendang (shoulder cloth) songket to disclose their social and marital status.
 There are two kinds of specific songket motifs for widows; those for widows eligible for remarriage is called songket janda berias (dress up widow songket), and those for widow brides is called songket janda pengantin (widow bride songket).

 Today, songket are usually made from affordable materials, such as using artificial gold threads made of nylon instead of pure gold threads.
-Nevertheless, there are few rare songket that is actually made from real gold threads.
+Nevertheless, there are few rare songket actually made from real gold threads.
 These are precious textiles that are held as pusaka or heirloom passed down for generations within a family.